Mahun10/aws-resilient-infra/README.md

 * Monitoring, alerting, and auditing using **CloudWatch, SNS, and CloudTrail**
 * Secure communication over **HTTPS (ACM + ALB)**
 * Secure access using **SSM Session Manager (no SSH exposure)**
+* **Secure CI/CD authentication using GitHub OIDC with AWS IAM roles**, eliminating static credentials
 * Secrets managed securely via **GitHub Actions Secrets** (with potential improvement using AWS Secrets Manager)

-The project initially relied on an EC2-based architecture and was later migrated to a **fully containerized deployment using ECS Fargate**, improving scalability, portability, and reducing operational overhead.
+The project initially relied on an EC2-based architecture and was later migrated to a **fully containerized deployment using ECS Fargate**

 ---